Lewis Powell (conspirator): Execution eve

 The nine judges of the military tribunal began considering the guilt and sentencing of the co-conspirators on June 29.
 About an hour was spent considering each defendant's guilt.
 On June 30, the tribunal began voting on the charges facing each individual.
 They disposed of the Herold and Atzerodt cases before considering Powell's guilt.
 He was found guilty of all charges, except the two counts of conspiracy with Edman Spangler.
 The tribunal sentenced Powell to death.
 President Johnson affirmed the verdicts and sentences on July 5, following an inevitable appeal.

 On July 6, the verdicts were made public.
 General Winfield Scott Hancock and General Hartranft began informing the prisoners of their sentences at noon the same day.
 Powell was the first to be told that he was found guilty and sentenced to die, and he accepted his fate stoically.
 Powell asked to see two ministers: Reverend Augustus P. Stryker, an Episcopalian minister at St. Barnabas Church in Baltimore and a Confederate sympathizer, and the Reverend Doctor Abram Dunn Gillette, a loyal Unionist and pastor at the First Baptist Church in Washington, D.C.
 Gillette arrived shortly after Powell made his request.
 Powell spent several hours with Gillette, whom he had seen preach in Baltimore in February 1865.
 Powell told Gillette about his background, how he came to be involved in the conspiracy, and how much he regretted his actions, which he still justified as those of a soldier.
 Powell wept profusely during portions of their interview, and blamed Confederate leaders for his predicament.

 Powell strenuously attempted to exonerate Mary Surratt.
 According to one source, Powell asked Gillette to bring Captain Christian Rath to him.
 Rath came, and Powell declared that Surratt knew nothing of the conspiracy and was innocent.
 Rath conferred with Eckert, and within an hour had taken down Powell's statement for consideration by President Johnson.
 Another source, however, says that it was the two Roman Catholic priests who were consoling Mary Surratt, Father Jacob Walter and Father B.F.
 Wiget, and Surratt's daughter, Anna, who visited Powell that evening and elicited the statement declaring Mrs. Surratt innocent.
 Whichever version is true (perhaps both), Powell's statement had no effect on anyone with authority to prevent Surratt's execution.
 Powell was the only one of the conspirators to make a statement exonerating Surratt.

-Gillette spent the night with Powell.
-The condemned man alternately wept and prayed, and fell asleep for three hours near dawn.
+Gillette spent the night with Powell, who alternately prayed and wept; near dawn he fell asleep for three hours.
 Reverend Stryker was on his way to Washington, but would not receive permission to see Powell until noon the following day.